pavlosdais/Miru/README.md

 </p>

 # Miru
 Miru is a [UCI](https://en.wikipedia.org/wiki/Universal_Chess_Interface) chess engine written in C++.
 Miru in itself is not a complete chess program and requires a UCI-compatible graphical user interface (eg. [Arena](http://www.playwitharena.de/)).
-It's important to note that the engine is still on its early ages so improvements & potential bug fixes are possible.
+It's important to note that the engine is still under development so improvements & potential bug fixes are possible.

 ## Features
 Huge inspiration has been taken from tutorials, stronger engines and external research.
 That being said, here are some of the features used: